Department Chair and Program Director Guide

 • One day per week = $250 per semester

-January Term is pro-rated at 4/15 ($240), because it is less than four weeks long and thus involves fewer commutes.
+Summer Term will be pro-rated, because it is a shorter term and thus involves fewer commutes.

 Restricted Gift Acceptance and Spending – 4:5